 Who Makes a Family?

 The traditional family consists of a father, mother and children.
 This is the family shown on television as the standard family.
 However, the 21st century showcases a variety of family units, some very different from the standard of the 1950s.
 Today, children are also often raised in single parent homes, by grandparents or by homosexual parents.
 Some families opt to have no children, or cannot have children due to some medical or emotional barrier.
 The idea that parents and children make a family is a basic definition; however, in order to accurately acknowledge other family structures, a broader definition is necessary.
-In addition to a more universal family definition, there are also plenty of people who consider a group of friends to be family, and adults who consider pets as defining members of the family unit.
+In addition to a more universal family definition, there are also plenty of people who consider a group of friends to be family, and adults who consider pets -- from goldfish to horses -- as defining members of the family unit.

 Friends as Family

 Many people consider friends to be as close or even closer than extended (or immediate) family.
 People who have lost close family members may create a family unit of friends with similar interests and goals to become replacements or enhancements to a lacking family structure.
 This type of family unit, while untraditional, can be just as close, if not closer, than a traditional structure.
 Friends are chosen by an individual; at times, these people may be more special or important than the family a person was born with.
 In addition, some people who have supportive families also have an extensive network of friends who they consider to be a second family or as additions to their blood or legal relatives.

 Pets can also become members of a family unit.
 Pets add an element of responsibility to a family, particularly for children.
 For couples who cannot, or choose not to, have children, pets can be a replacement and be loved as dearly as children.
 Pets, such as dogs and cats, are cared for as additional family members by many people and are mourned as such as well when they pass away.